-It’s clear that email signature marketing is a strong yet inexpensive content marketing opportunity that is too often overlooked.
+Email signature marketing is a strong yet inexpensive content marketing opportunity that is too often overlooked.
 In this thought leadership post, we hope to compel you not to continue to waste this powerful marketing opportunity by taking advantage of the marketing campaign capability that waits for you at the tail of each email.

 Throughout this post, you will learn the psychological and advertising influence of the email signature, the branding possibilities, the marketing campaign opportunities, and how to automate and track it all affordably with an email signature marketing tool.
 By the end, we hope that you will see how email signatures should be a revered marketing channel.

-“If u have to choose between adding a subscriber to your email list or a new Facebook fan, go for email every time,” Nate Elliott, analyst at Forrester market research, told Fast Company.
-“Plus your emails get delivered more than 90 percent of the time, while your Facebook posts get delivered two percent of the time—and no one’s looking over your shoulder telling you what you can and can’t say in your emails.”
+“If u have to choose between adding a subscriber to your email list or a new Facebook fan, go for an email every time,” Nate Elliott, an analyst at Forrester market research, told Fast Company.
+“Plus, your emails get delivered more than 90 percent of the time, while your Facebook posts get delivered two percent of the time—and no one’s looking over your shoulder telling you what you can and can’t say in your emails.”

 In September 2014, Business Insider echoed Forrester with its findings that 44 percent of consumers preferred receiving “personalized offers/coupons” via email than any other means.
 Offline advertising strategies of print mail and in-store offers fell next at 28 percent and 13 percent, respectively.
-A mere three percent of all polled said that they prefer to receive offers and deals via social media.
+A mere three percent of all polled said they prefer to receive offers and deals via social media.

 Plus, your email marketing signature can aid your social media by building a following with links and icons for professional networks like Twitter and LinkedIn for B2B and Facebook and even Pinterest or Instagram for B2C.
-Socials won’t return the favor by collecting emails and other contact info for you.
+Socials won’t return the favour by collecting emails and other contact info for you.

 Your company spends a lot of time and money creating compelling content, which certainly helps your SEO and attracts qualified traffic, but it can be used for a lot more.
-You, of course, want to take advantage of this by reuse-repurpose-recycling this content in many ways including newsletters that offer added value to your clients and prospective clients.
+You, of course, want to take advantage of this by reuse-repurpose-recycling this content in many ways, including newsletters that offer added value to your clients and prospective clients.
 But all this content is a waste without a call to action.
 If you don’t pair a CTA with your content, you’re simply working for free.
 This is especially true when sharing this content via email.

 BUT you don’t want to seem too “marketing-y.”
-People are less likely to listen to what you have to say and they are less likely to move down the sales funnel–or even receive the email past spambots–if you go all “salesy” with bright colors flashing BUY NOW! and other 1950s used car salesman jargon.
+People are less likely to listen to what you have to say, and they are less likely to move down the sales funnel–or even receive the email past spambots–if you go all “salesy” with bright colours flashing BUY NOW! and other 1950s used car salesman jargon.
 The email signature is a perfect place to make a persuasive sale passively.
 It’s the always-approved location to promote and sell your company.